SonyVansha25/ujicobalksprov-iot/README.md

 >npm run prod

 ## Run Log Application
-Open browser and access your ip+port, ex: localhost:3500
+> Open browser and access your ip+port, ex: localhost:3500 //if you create EC2 instance and not use Load Balancer
+> Open your url Load Balancer //if your create Public Load Balancer